HeiningaVE/HeiningaVE.github.io/CV.md

 University of Groningen

 Sept 2018 - 2019
-Council of the Faculty of Psychology and Educational Sciences
+Member (as representative of the academic staff (AAP-BAP-OP1-OP2)) of the Council of the Faculty of Psychology and Educational Sciences
 KU Leuven - University of Leuven, Belgium

 Sept 2018 - 2019
-Reserve ABAP representative of the Research group quantitative psychology and individual differences
+Reserve representative of the academic staff of the Research group quantitative psychology and individual differences
 Faculty of psychology and educational sciences, KU Leuven - University of Leuven, Belgium

 Sept 2018 - 2019
-Reserve member of Educational Committee of the Master of Psychology: Theory and Research KU Leuven - University of Leuven, Belgium
+Member of the Educational Committee Master of Psychology: Theory and Research
+KU Leuven - University of Leuven, Belgium

 # Membership of networks